moorepants/dissertation/control.rst

 .. [#blind] [Doyle1988]_ notes that his riders can balance even while blindfolded.
    This is even true for people who've been blind since birth.
-So the roll angle dectection, must not necessarily be all visual based.
+So the roll angle dectection, must not necessarily be all visually based.
+Indeed, in aircraft flight control, the so-called vestibular "tilt-cue" (the human's ability to effectively sense roll angle, :math:`\phi`) is a well-known phenonmenon, e.g., [Jex1978]_.